 If you’d like, you can replace the stevia with 2 tablespoons of your favorite granulated sweetener.

 Is this a healthy recipe?

-I believe it is.
-Eggs, pumpkin and almond flour, the main ingredients in this recipe, are all very healthy.
-These waffles are very lightly sweetened, and I believe that stevia is the healthiest non-nutritive sweetener.
+These waffles are very lightly sweetened, and I believe that stevia is a safe sweetener.

 How to serve keto pumpkin waffles

 They are amazing just as they are!
 Since they’re already lightly sweetened, I usually top them with a little melted sweet butter.
 You can also serve them with your favorite syrup, of course.

 If you can, try to use the almond flour brand I recommend in the recipe card below, and please measure it by weight and not by volume for the most accurate results.